Waste Heat Recovery Design

 - Engineers looking to evaluate the AxCYCLE tool for heat balance calculation of thermodynamic cycles, including but not limited to ORC, steam cycles, gas cycles, combined cycles, etc.

-- Technical managers seeking to improve or expand the product range by incorporating innovative engineering solutions into the turbomachinery design process for both components and systems.
+- Technical managers seeking to improve or expand their product range by incorporating innovative engineering solutions into the turbomachinery design process for both components and systems.

 - Academics that are teaching turbomachinery design and/or heat balance calculation and need specialized tools that allow students to easily study the influence of design parameters on size, performance, etc.